RMNP Camping Guide

 Stay limits of 7 nights are in place from June 1st through September 30th.
 The limits extend to an additional 14 nights at the year-round campgrounds throughout the rest of the year.
 For further information, call 877-444-6777.

-Backcountry camping at RMNP provides an exhilarating escape by allowing people to immerse themselves in an environment where they can have an opportunity to truly understand and appreciate the value of nature’s beauty.
+Backcountry camping at RMNP provides an exhilarating escape.
+It allows people to immerse themselves in an environment where they can truly understand and appreciate the value of nature’s beauty.

-The first step in planning your trip is to decide where you want to camp and for what length of time.
+The first step in planning your trip is deciding where you want to camp and how long.
 As you plan your trip, consider the physical condition of the least experienced member of your party and the distance and elevation gained from the trailhead to your destination.
-Be prepared and make a checklist of all the necessary items needed for backpacking.
+Be prepared and make a checklist of all the necessary items for backpacking.

 You must have a backcountry permit to camp overnight in Rocky Mountain National Park’s backcountry.
 You can pick one up at the Headquarters Backcountry office (beside the Beaver Meadows Visitor Center on Highway 36, west of Estes Park).
-To minimize the impact on the park’s resources, the number of permits issued is limited.
+The number of permits issued is limited to minimize the impact on the park’s resources.

 Get Outside with the Rocky Mountain Nature Association